Krijosor/Bird-Is-The-Word/README.md

 # Bird-Is-The-Word
-ML model for bird bracelet detection, localization and transcription.
+ML model for bird ring detection, localization and transcription.

-test123